Affiliate links on Android Authority may earn us a commission. Learn more.

 Is the OnePlus 8T fast enough?

-Last year, with the OnePlus 7T and 7T Pro, the company upped the processing speed compared to the OnePlus 7 and 7 Pro.
-The OnePlus 7 series had the Snapdragon 855 while the 7T series had the Snapdragon 855 Plus.
-Unfortunately, OnePlus didn’t do that this year.
-The OnePlus 8T has the exact same processor as the OnePlus 8.
+In 2019, with the OnePlus 7T and 7T Pro, the company upped the processing speed compared to the OnePlus 7 and 7 Pro.
+The OnePlus 7 series had the Snapdragon 855, while the 7T series had the Snapdragon 855 Plus.
+Unfortunately, OnePlus didn’t do that in 2020.
+The OnePlus 8T has the same processor as the OnePlus 8.

-If you want to get technical, that puts the 8T slightly behind the curve of other phones launched in this half of the year.
-The Asus ROG Phone 3, Samsung Galaxy Note 20 and Note 20 Ultra, and Samsung Galaxy Z Fold 2 all have the Snapdragon 865 Plus.
+That puts the 8T slightly behind the curve of other phones launched in the latter half of 2020.
+The ASUS ROG Phone 3, Samsung Galaxy Note 20 and Note 20 Ultra, and Samsung Galaxy Z Fold 2 launched with the Snapdragon 865 Plus.
 That processor will be nominally faster than the vanilla SD865.

 However, that extra boost in speed will hardly be noticeable during everyday usage.
 Unless you are nitpicking benchmarks, there will be no perceptible difference between the SD865 and SD865 Plus.
 For the average user, the OnePlus 8T should be blazing fast.